-Attendees must have a solid understanding of operating system concepts and have a working knowledge of Windows.
+Attendees must have a good working knowledge of the windows kernel.

 The CodeMachine Windows Kernel Internals course provides the prerequisite Windows kernel knowledge required to get the maximum value from this course.